jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 ```

 **6. Provide variable units of measurement.** *RECOMMENDED*
-Provide the units of measurement for the variable in the variable name following the same naming conventions for the variable.
-If units are not provided here, it must be documented elsewhere.
+Provide the units of measurement for the variable in the variable name with no spaces.
+If units are not provided in the variable name, they must be documented elsewhere.

-Data should be represented with units of measurement approved by the International System of Units (SI system), derived units (such as degree Celsius), or non-SI units accepted for use with SI (such as minute, hour, day, mixing ratio).
-Units of measurement and representations that do not conform to the international standards must be documented elsewhere.
+Data should be represented with units of measurement approved by the International System of Units ([SP 330](https://www.nist.gov/pml/special-publication-330)), derived units (e.g., degree Celsius), or non-SI units accepted for use with SI (e.g., minute, hour, day, mixing ratio).
+Explanations of units that do not conform to the international standards must be documented elsewhere.

 **&mdash;Example: Units of Measurement**
 ```